May 2-4, 2018: Montreal, Quebec

 In September 2015, she was appointed at the Institute for the Study of International Development (ISID) at McGill University, as a Professor of Practice and engages in academic events, as a Guest Lecturer and Speaker in International Development conferences and Executive Educational Programs.
 Elissar provides consulting services on international and corporate governance, women empowerment, the 2030 Agenda and peace building.

-Elissar serves on a number of Boards including the Canadian Association for International Development Professionals, the Women Business Network, and the Canadian Federation University Women (CFUW) Governance Steering Committee and will represent CFUW at the UNCSW 62 session in New York in March 2018.
+Elissar serves on a number of Boards including the Canadian Association for International Development Professionals, the Women Business Network, and the Canadian Federation University Women (CFUW) Governance Steering Committee.